blaizard/bzd/tools/bazel_build/modules/bzd_rules_bdl/python/bdl/docs/build.md

 The build process consists of 3 main stages, the `preprocess` and the `composition` stages.

-Both stages outpus artifacts, and the `composition` process consumes the `preprocess` artifact, this gives the possibility to cache and reuse outputs for various composition processes.
+Both stages outputs artifacts, and the `composition` process consumes the `preprocess` artifact, this gives the possibility to cache and reuse outputs for various composition processes.

 ## Preprocess